Join Our Holiday VIP List

 3. Arthritis

 Arthritis comes in multiple forms, sometimes caused by age and others by genetics.
-The type of arthritis can affect both severity and location of pain, but the results are similar across the board.
+The type of arthritis can affect both the severity and location of pain, but the results are similar across the board.
 Secondary depression that comes with chronic pain is common and difficult to counteract.

 4. Inflammatory Illness